polyseam/cliffy-provider-gh-releases/README.md

 [demo](https://github.com/polyseam/cliffy-provider-gh-releases/tree/main/demo)
 directory_

-The following snippet instantiates an `UpgradeCommand`, it is configured by passing an instance of `GithubReleaseProvider` to it.
+The following snippet instantiates an `GithubReleasesUpgradeCommand`, it is configured by passing an instance of `GithubReleasesProvider` to it.

-The `GithubReleaseProvider` takes:
+The `GithubReleasesProvider` takes:

 - `repository` a string in the format `owner/repo` which points to the repository to fetch releases from.